jailop/tzutrader/docs_src/user_guide/04_strategies.md

 ## Next Steps

 Now that you understand how pre-built strategies work, you have several paths forward.

 If you're ready to create your own strategies, you have two options.
 The YAML approach lets you define strategies in configuration files without programming, access over thirty technical indicators, and use automated parameter optimization.
 This is the recommended approach for most retail traders.
 See the guide on Writing Custom Strategies with YAML to get started.

 For strategies that require complex custom logic, sophisticated state management, or maximum performance, you can write strategies directly in Nim.
 This gives you complete control and access to all language features.
 See the guide on Writing Custom Strategies with Nim when you need this level of flexibility.

 The next chapter covers portfolio management and how strategies interact with capital allocation, position sizing, and performance tracking.

 ## Key Takeaways

 - A trading strategy defines rules for when to buy, sell, or hold
 - TzuTrader includes 16 pre-built strategies across 4 categories:
-  - **6 Mean Reversion strategies**: RSI, Bollinger, Stochastic, MFI, CCI, Filtered Mean Reversion
+  - 6 Mean Reversion strategies: RSI, Bollinger, Stochastic, MFI, CCI, Filtered Mean Reversion
-  - **7 Trend Following strategies**: MA Crossover, MACD, KAMA, Aroon, Parabolic SAR, Triple MA, ADX Trend
+  - 7 Trend Following strategies: MA Crossover, MACD, KAMA, Aroon, Parabolic SAR, Triple MA, ADX Trend
-  - **1 Volatility strategy**: Keltner Channel (dual mode)
+  - 1 Volatility strategy: Keltner Channel (dual mode)
-  - **2 Hybrid strategies**: Volume Breakout, Dual Momentum
+  - 2 Hybrid strategies: Volume Breakout, Dual Momentum
 - Choose strategies that match market conditions and your trading style
 - Trending markets favor trend-following; ranging markets favor mean reversion
 - Strategies with filters (ADX Trend, Dual Momentum, Filtered Mean Reversion) reduce false signals
 - TzuTrader uses streaming architecture - same code for backtesting and live trading
 - Create custom strategies by inheriting from the Strategy base class and implementing `onBar()`
 - Start simple and add complexity only when justified
 - Test incrementally and handle edge cases properly
 - Avoid look-ahead bias in your trading logic